arshad-yaseen/monacopilot/CONTRIBUTING.md

-Sure, here is the updated contributing guide with the specified files included in the file structure and the table below it:

 # Contributing to Monacopilot

 Thank you for your interest in contributing to Monacopilot!
 We're thrilled to have you on board.
 By contributing, you’re helping to make Monacopilot better for everyone.
 Please take a moment to review this guide before getting started.